 While the Edison home electrical panel looks very cool, the panel itself is incredibly dangerous because of its high failure rate.
 This is one of the oldest panel box types still around because so many different manufacturers continued to produce them since their invention a century ago.
 The easiest way to spot if you have an Edison type panel is the fuses which will be made of glass and round.
 To see more examples of the Edison panel, visit the McGarry and Madsen Home Inspection blog.

 Pushmatic Home Electrical Panel

 The Pushmatic panel board was a widely used circuit breaker panel installed in homes built between 1950 and 1980.
 This is a distinctive panel because it is the only electrical panel brand that does not have switches that flip left and right.
 Instead, the breakers are rectangular buttons you must “push” to activate or deactivate.

 While the Pushmatic panels are not a huge fire hazard, they are a very old panel that is obsolete after the company went out of business.
 Finding parts is expensive and difficult and adding new circuits to your home electrical panel is impossible.
 To learn more about the Pushmatic panel, read this blog on The Fehn Electric Co.

 It is very important to upgrade your electrical service panel as soon as possible if your panel board is on this list.
 Each of these electrical panels has been outlawed due to the extreme fire and electrical shock risk they present.
-Call us today to confirm if your panel needs an upgrade and to get pricing options from a residential electrician.
 If your home electrical panel is not on this list but you want to check your panel for safety, please visit Is My Panel Safe? to see an up-to-date list of outdated panels.